 Cinema, controversies, Chloë Sevigny – here's i-D's guide to all things Cannes.

 Pedro Almodóvar's Julieta

-Cannes is a safe bet for NSFW cinema whether you're after explicit sex scenes, mocking the mentally handicapped or self administered genital mutilation with a pair of kitchen scissors.
-And that's just from Lars Von Triers.
-Elsewhere, filmmakers have hit the headlines for drawn-out rape scenes (in Gasper Noe's Irreversible), revelling in gory violence (Martin Scorsese's Taxi Driver) and for being a bit shit (Vincent Gallo's The Brown Bunny, which was savaged by the Cannes critics).
+Cannes is a safe bet for NSFW cinema whether you're after explicit sex scenes, mocking the mentally handicapped, or self administered genital mutilation with a pair of kitchen scissors.
+And that's just from Lars Von Trier.
+Elsewhere, filmmakers have hit the headlines for drawn-out rape scenes (in Gasper Noe's Irreversible), reveling in gory violence (Martin Scorsese's Taxi Driver) and for being a bit shit (Vincent Gallo's The Brown Bunny, which was savaged by the Cannes critics).

 If they really, really hate it, they make no bones about walking out either.
 Cannes is famed for audiences who refuse to stay to the closing credits.
 The ushers weren't taking numbers but the rule of thumb appears to be: if it gets booed, you are safe to assume people walk.
 Or, as the critic Roger Ebert said of Vincent Gallo's The Brown Bunny, hundreds walked out and those who stayed only did so to boo.
 You really can't win with these guys.

 Even if you are having a bad day at the press screening, this year at least you can treat yourself to a Venti Frappuccino to go.
 Starbucks has arrived in Cannes this year in another blow to Europhiles on the South coast of France but a definitive win for any industry players who like their coffee large and to go and a reminder that it's a festival for doing business in, not just gawping at pretty frocks and seeing a few flicks in between times.